Tijmene/Customer-Statement-Processor/README.md

 The API expects files in binary which you can post to it using cURL or a gui such as Postman.
 Postman API calls can be imported my importing from the StatementProcessor.postman_collection.json file.
 Postman has the advantage that is immediately visualizes the pdf file that is returned from the API.

+Sometimes Postman clears the content-type.
+If this happens remove and re-add the file to be sent in Postman.